Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Furthermore, a polygon grid (500 m x 500 m) to define the study area and individual grids is included (Grid_500m.shp).
 Such a grid can be produced directly in QGIS (e.g. *Vector > Research Tools > Vector Grid*) or an external grid can be used.

 - Load the vector layer **Grid_500m.shp** into your QGIS project.
-- In the *Style* tab in layer *Properties*, choose a *No Brush* fill style to be able to see the spatial data within each grid.
+- In the *Style* tab in layer *Properties*, choose a *Simple fill* with a *No Brush* fill style to be able to see the spatial data within each grid.
 - Also, add the label IDs for the grid to the map canvas in *Properties > Labels* to make it easier to identify the different grid squares later on in this tutorial.

 As you can see the grid does not cover the whole extent of the raster grids.
 This is to reduce computation time during the tutorial.
 One grid cell takes ~20 s to model with SUEWS with meteorological forcing data for a full year.